Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Rom Braslavski

-Rom Braslavski, 21, was taken from the Nova rave while working as a security guard on 7 October.
-He was reportedly trying to help others when he was taken hostage.
+Rom Braslavski, 21, was taken from the Nova rave while working as a security guard on October 7.
+He was reportedly trying to help others.

 In August 2025, the Palestinian Islamic Jihad released a video of him in tears as he said he had run out of food and water.
 In the video, he said he is unable to stand or walk, and “is at death’s door”.